nzfeng/crossword-dataset/README.md

 This dataset is used in my [MsFit](https://github.com/nzfeng/MsFit) crossword construction software.
 Feel free to use this dataset for your own project; if for an academic publication, a BibTex entry is at the bottom of the README.

-In addition to the main word list `core.txt`, I've also started keeping track of an auxiliary word list `contemporary.txt` that indicates entries that are more likely to be "temporary" rather than core crossword entries: slang, brand names, app names, product names, popular media, etc.
+In addition to the main word list `core.txt`, I've also started keeping track of an auxiliary word list `contemporary.txt` that indicates entries that are more likely to be "temporary" rather than core crossword entries: slang, popular media, etc.

 ## Motivation
 I wanted to make crossword puzzles that fit my standards.
 I quickly realized that the main challenge of crossword construction, at any level of algorithmic involvement, is having a good bank of words to choose from. <!-- Most of the demand for human crossword constructors, after supplying any theme entries, seems to just be guiding construction towards having quality fills.-->